sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/hardware-software-requirements-2013.md

 - The SharePoint parsing process crashes in Windows Server 2008 R2 (KB 2554876)

-- FIX: IIS 7.5 configurations are not updated when you use the ServerManager class to commit configuration changes (KB 2708075)
+- FIX: IIS 7.5 configurations aren't updated when you use the ServerManager class to commit configuration changes (KB 2708075)

 - Hotfix: ASP.NET (SharePoint) race condition in .NET 4.5 RTM: